-Available-for-sale Held-to-maturi

-(In thousands) Amortized Cost Estimated Fair Value Amortized Cost Estimated Fair Value

-Within 1 year \$323,500 \$323,475 \$1,619 \$1,619

-After 1 year through 5 years 252,745 252,488
+Available e-for-sale Held-to-maturity Amortized Estimated Amortized Estimated (In thousands) Cost Fair Value Cost Fair Value Within 1 year \$ 323,500 \$ 323,475 \$ 1,619 \$ 1,619 After 1 year through 5 years 252,745 252,488 Total \$ 576,245 \$ 575,963 \$ 1,619 \$ 1,619

-Total \$576,245 \$575,963 \$1,619 \$1,619

 At December 31, 2014, the Company believed that the unrealized losses on its available-for-sale investments were temporary.
 The investments with unrealized losses consisted primarily of corporate debt securities and U.S. Government and agency debt securities.
-In making the determination that the decline in fair value of these securities was temporary, the Company considered various factors, including but not limited to: the length of time each security was in an unrealized loss position; the extent to which fair value was less than cost; financial condition and near-term prospects of the issuers; the Company would not be required to sell these securities before the recovery of their amortized cost basis.
+In making the determination that the decline in fair value of these securities was temporary, the Company considered various factors, including but not limited to: the length of time each security was in an unrealized loss position; the extent to which fair value was less than cost; financial condition and near-term prospects of the issuers; the Company's intent not to sell these securities, and the assessment that it is more-likely-than-not that the Company would not be required to sell these securities before the recovery of their amortized cost basis.

 The Company's investment in Civitas Therapeutics, Inc. ("Civitas") was zero and \$2.0 million at December 31, 2014 and December 31, 2013, respectively, which was recorded within "Other Assets" in the accompanying consolidated balance sheets.
 In October 2014, Civitas was acquired by Acorda for \$525.0 million.
 As a result of this transaction, the Company received \$27.2 million and has the right to receive up to an additional \$2.4 million, subject to release of all amounts held in escrow, for its approximate 6% equity interest in Civitas.
 Prior to its acquisition by Acorda, the Company's investment in Civitas consisted of various issues of preferred stock, certain of which were accounted for under the cost method or equity method, depending upon if the preferred stock was considered to be "in-substance" common stock and the Company's belief that it may have been able to exercise significant influence over the operating and financial policies of Civitas.
-During the year ended
+During the year ended December 31, 2014, the nine months ended December 31, 2013 and the year ended March 31, 2013, the Company recorded a reduction in its investment in Civitas of \$6.8 million, \$1.2 million and \$1.2 million, respectively, which represented the Company's proportionate share of Civitas' net losses for these periods.